vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - fix: improve the checks and fallbacks inside addLayer for the various nested stylings
 - refactor: consider moving points_style inside style alltogether
 - fix: copy lineCap of Glow from regular line
+- fix: opacity=0 is still ignored... is there a deeper level nullish/falsy mistake beyond the fixed coalesce? (otherwise... check if no maplibregl-bug, but it can't)
+- fix: also validate the special add... properties

 ### Features
+- feat: add maxzoom, minzoom and all other non paint/layout props
 - feat: add all properties to addLayer.js
 - feat: unset-all inside force
 - feat: unset specific inside force (e.g. fillPattern or iconImage)